mfroute/halouma.github.io/index.md

 But ...
 Can we **_really_** see a difference between red and blue states here ?

-In order to answer this question, let's look at the **distribution** of these findings.
-We plot a parameter for a minority (_ex. the hit rate for black drivers_) against the one for white drivers. **The ratio minority/white should be 1** if there is no disparity, with a point on the plot at the level of the diagonal we plot.
+In order to answer this question, let's look at the **distribution** of the findings.
+We plot a parameter for a minority (_ex. the hit rate for black drivers_) against the same one for white drivers. **The ratio minority/white should be 1** if there is no disparity, shown by a point on the plot on the diagonal y=x.
 See the results here:

 ![Hit, national](/assets/img/hit rate, national.png)
 ![Threshold, national](/assets/img/threshold, national.png)